About Heroin Abuse

 Heroin addiction treatment involves other therapy treatments as well, which is paramount to success.
 Learning new habits and behaviors and discarding old ones is critical in preventing common situations that prompt relapse.

 Relapse rates are very high when it comes to Heroin.
-At least eight out of ten heroin addicts in recovery will relapse at least once, if not multiple times.
+At least eight out of ten heroin addicts in recovery will relapse at least once if not multiple times.
 Although, it doesn’t necessarily mean they’ve failed forever.
-It just shows that relapse is common in the battle of fighting heroin addiction.
-Though, with all substance abuse disorders and addictions there are many components to it.
+It just shows that relapse is common in fighting heroin addiction.

-Individual therapy, group therapy, and family therapy all can be done inpatient (IOP), outpatient (OP), or partial hospitalization program (PHP), in our treatment facility, here at Sylvia Brafman, after completing our medically supervised detox program.
-You will more than likely find it very beneficial when taking advantage of our career program and our professional program in addition to what we have to offer.
+Individual therapy, group therapy, and family therapy can be delivered in three settings at SBMHC: outpatient (OP), intensive outpatient (IOP), or partial hospitalization program (PHP).
+Patients will find it beneficial to take advantage of our career launch and family programs in addition to the therapeutic levels of care we offer.

 >Treatment for Heroin Addiction